thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 are stuck in a local optimum instead of adopting a continuous improvement mindset.

-To conclude, teams do not have the necessary practices in-place allowing them to move away from feature branches.
-Which brings us to the *safety blanket* handled below.

-In all sincerity, breaking with this way of working requires quite some expertise and experience.
-Changing this is not an overnight task.
-It requires a tremendous change in approach and mindset.
-And it demands the adoption of a reasonable amount of organisational and technological changes.
-But, the problem is, however, organisations can only take a certain amount of changes at the same time.
-How can they pace that many changes?
-How can they organise and sequence this?
-Many organisations are overwhelmed and see the number of changes as insurmountable.
-Although it is enormously liberating once organisations have learned the required practices.

 ### It allows us to control which features get into production

 Or, more precisely, we can prevent that unfinished features get into